 More traits and characteristics of the Anatolian Shepherd

 If I was considering an Anatolian Shepherd Dog, I would be most concerned about...

 - Providing enough exercise and mental stimulation.
 Anatolian Shepherds MUST have regular opportunities to vent their energy and do interesting things.
-Otherwise they will become rambunctious and bored -- which they usually express by barking and destructive chewing.
+Otherwise they will become bored – which they usually express by barking and destructive chewing.
 Bored Anatolians are famous for chewing through drywall, ripping the stuffing out of sofas, and turning your yard into a moonscape of giant craters.

-- Suspiciousness and over-protectiveness.
+- Potential suspiciousness.
 Anatolian Shepherds need extensive exposure to friendly people so they learn to recognize the normal behaviors of "good guys."
 Then they can recognize the difference when someone acts abnormally.
 Without careful socialization, they are likely to be suspicious of everyone.

-- Animal aggression.
+- Potential animal aggression.
 Most Anatolian Shepherds will treat the pets in their own family as members of their flock.
-However, they have strong instincts to drive away animals who do not belong to their family.
-If anything goes wrong in the breeding, socializing, training, handling, or management of this breed, it is capable of seriously injuring or killing other animals.
+However, they have strong instincts to drive away (even kill) animals who do not belong to their family.

 To keep your Anatolian Shepherd in, and to keep strangers and other animals out, fences should be high, with wire sunk into the ground along the fence line to thwart digging.
 Gates should have the highest quality locks.

 - The strong temperament.
 Anatolian Shepherd Dogs have an independent mind of their own and are not pushovers to raise and train.
 Many Anatolians are willful, obstinate, and dominant (they want to be the boss).
 To teach your Anatolian Shepherd to listen to you, "Respect Training" is mandatory.
 My Anatolian Shepherd Training Page discusses the program you need.